SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/dev-admin.md

 New-SPOContainerType –TrialContainerType -ContainerTypeName <ContainerTypeName> -OwningApplicationId <OwningApplicationId>
 ```

 OwningApplicationId is the ID of the SharePoint Embedded application.
-Azure Subscription ID is the ID of the Azure Active Directory profile (Microsoft Entra ID) for billing purposes.
+Azure Subscription ID is the ID of the Microsoft Entra ID profile for billing purposes.

 ### Viewing of container types